Time-causal and time-recursive wavelets: Results

 This difference in the Gaussian-based temporal scale-space representations can also be approximated by convolving the input image with the second-order derivative of the Gaussian kernel

-Thus, we have that, up to a scalar normalization factor and a normalization with respect to the scale parameter, the Ricker wavelet, also known as the Mexican hat wavelet, and which approximately encodes differences in a Gaussian-based-scale-space representation between temporal scales.
+Thus, we have that, up to a scalar normalization factor and a normalization with respect to the scale parameter, the Ricker wavelet, also known as the Mexican hat wavelet, approximately encodes differences in a Gaussian-based scale-space representation between temporal scales.